Large deviations, moment estimates and almost sure invariance principles for skew products with mixing base maps and expanding on the average fibers: Extensions and generalizations and additional results, a short discussion

-Let us consider now the random expanding maps as in \cite{MSU}, under the additional assumption that the random subspaces $\cE_\om\subset X$ so that $T_{\om}:\cE_\om\to\cE_{\sig\om}$ satisfy $\cE_\om=X$.
-Let $\mu_\om=h_\om \nu_\om$ be a random Gibbs measure corresponding to a given random logarithmically $\al$-H\"older continuous potential, and let $\la_\om$ be the logarithm of the random pressure.
+Let us consider now the random expanding maps $T_\om$ as in \cite{MSU}.
+Let $\mu_\om=h_\om \nu_\om$ be a random Gibbs measure corresponding to a given random logarithmically $\al$-H\"older continuous potential, and let $\la_\om$ be the exponent of the random pressure.
 Namely, if $\cL_\om$ is the transfer operator corresponding to the random potential, then

-We will explain below how to obtain the results discussed in the paper for these maps in the uniformly expanding case.
-In fact, we believe that an extension to the expanding on the average case is also possible using Oseledets theorem, but it seems that there is a small hole in the argument, and so we prefer not to fully claim that the non-uniformly random expanding case is also covered.